-RALEIGH, N.C. – Former North Carolina Gov. Mike Easley was convicted Tuesday of a low-level felony and agreed to pay a $1,000 fine for an improperly filed campaign finance report, the lone accusation to emerge after sweeping investigations into his personal and professional life.
+RALEIGH, N.C. – Former North Carolina Gov. Mike Easley agreed to pay a $1,000 fine Tuesday for a single campaign finance violation, ending investigations by state and federal prosecutors who spent more than a year combing through his professional and personal life.

 "As the candidate, I have to take responsibility for what the campaign does," he told the judge.
 "The buck has to stop somewhere.
 It stops with me, and I take responsibility for what occurred in this instance."

-Easley lawyer Joe Cheshire portrayed the plea as a victory for his client.
-He said it showed there was no corruption and noted that prosecutors looked into every corner of Easley's life for nearly two years.
+Easley lawyer Joe Cheshire portrayed the plea as a victory for his client, saying it showed there was no corruption and nothing that prosecutors looked into every corner of Easley's life for nearly two years.
 He blamed the media for damaging Easley's reputation.

-"He'll have to resurrect his life," said Cheshire, who added he expects Easley will lose his law license temporarily because of the felony conviction but planned to fight any suspension.
-He is no longer working at law firm McGuireWoods.
-His son, Michael Easley Jr., is now listed as an attorney there.
+"He'll have to ressurect his life," said Cheshire, who added he expects Easley will lose his law license temporarily because of the felony conviction but planned to fight any suspension.

 Associated Press Writer Gary D. Robertson contributed to this report.